 Below are five of the most common things you should never feed a Bengal and why:

-Raw fish, eggs or meat – These all may contain salmonella or E-coli and can interfere with your cat’s ability to absorb biotin.
+Raw fish, eggs or meat – These may contain salmonella or E-coli and can interfere with your cat’s ability to absorb biotin.

 Garlic and onions – Any form of garlic or onion can cause blood problems and anemia in your cat.